ga4gh/data-security/AAI/AAIConnectProfile.md

 instance, a Data Access Committee.
 A Data owner is likely to be a claim source.

+<a name="term-embedded-claim-signatory"></a> **Embedded Claim Signatory**
+(aka "Claim Signatory") -- a service that signs [Embedded Tokens](#term-embedded-token).
+This service may be an [Identity Broker](#term-identity-broker) itself, or it may have an Identity Broker use this service as part of collecting claims that the Broker includes in its tokens and/or /userinfo endpoint.

 <a name="term-embedded-token"></a> **Embedded Token** - A claim value or
 entry within a list or object of a claim that contains a JWT string.
 It may be signed by an upstream Identity Broker or the same broker that signs the